HCIELab/catsoop-courses/courses/2018-fall-6810-engineering-interactive-devices/lab02/content.md

 <section>On Campus Laser Cutters</section>

+TODO: Figure out exactly how this is going to work

 By taking this class, you will have access to the IDC and EDS laser cutters. (?)

 - IDC: Once you have card access, you will be able to use the shop 8am-5pm Mon-Fri, and the main space 24/7